What you should include on your resume

 Explain what you do and your key achievements

-• Duties must be concise and achievements should demonstrate how you impacted the business, including quantified results.
+• Duties must be concise, and achievements should demonstrate how you impacted the business, including quantified results.

-• Review the job description you are applying for and tie your achievements to the responsibilities of the job, showcasing you have the skillset and behaviours enabling you to be successful in this role.
+• Review the job description you are applying for and tie your achievements to the responsibilities of the job, showcasing you have the skillset and behaviors enabling you to be successful in this role.

 Education